 Minor changes concern the establishment of a register storing all decisions relating to nationality.
-By a new provision a legal basis has been created for the storing and processing of decisions relating to the acquisition, existence and loss of nationality, embracing as well the storing of decisions after 31 December 1960.
+By a new provision, a legal basis has been created for the storing and processing of decisions relating to the acquisition, existence and loss of nationality, embracing as well the storing of decisions after 31 December 1960.
 The Bundesverwaltungsamt is responsible for maintaining the register.
 All nationality authorities are obliged to transmit the relevant personal data on decisions relating to nationality to the register.
 The nationality authorities are, in addition, obliged to inform the foreign representations of the Federal Republic as well as the local authorities about a naturalisation or loss of nationality.
-The legislative purpose is to avoid mistakes in the establishment of voter registers or the issuance of passports as a result of a loss of German nationality (as was indicated at a public hearing in the Interior Committee of the Bundestag at 23 May 2007).
+The legislative purpose is to avoid mistakes in the establishment of voter registers or the issuance of passports as a result of the loss of German nationality (as was indicated at a public hearing in the Interior Committee of the Bundestag at 23 May 2007).
+34

 The acquisition of German nationality of foreigners by birth on German territory on the basis of section 4 para.
-3 is also registered on the basis of a new provision in the birth register, in which the birth of a child is documented.
-34 Contrary to a proposal by the Bundesrat 35 this ratification, however, does not contain proof for the existence or non-existence of German nationality.
-36
+3 is also registered on the basis of a new provision in the birth register, in which the birth of a child is documented.35 Contrary to a proposal by the Bundesrat36 this ratification, however, does not contain proof for the existence or non-existence of German nationality.37

 The 2007 reform legislation introduces a new administrative procedure on the determination of the nationality status of a person by application or in the case of a particular public interest.
 The ex officio procedure maybe started with the purpose of determining formally the nationality status of a person by the nationality authorities.
 The certificate on existence or non-existence of German nationality has binding force and is subject to appeal.
+The burden of proof is on the applicant who claims to posses the German nationality.
+Only in case of a loss of German nationality is it with the nationality authorities to prove the loss of German nationality.38